EdwardJFox/microgame-kata-site/katas/001-banana-munch/index.md

 ---
 title: Banana Munch
 number: 1
-published_at: "2021-10-12"
+published_at: "2022-06-16"
-last_updated_at: "2021-10-12"
+last_updated_at: "2022-06-16"
 thumbnail: ./thumb.png
 ---

 Starting off with the basics, giving you a base for all the other katas.
-All you have to do is eat the banana!

-## What

-Mash the button to eat the whole banana before the time runs out.
+Mash the button to eat the whole banana before the time runs out!

 ### Criteria

 - Draw a banana on the screen.
 - On a players input, advance the bananas state one more step in being eaten.
 Start with taking off the peel, then eating the inside.
-- On the banana being fully eaten, the game is won.
-- Add a timer display.
-When the timer runs out the game is lost.
-In the original game, theres a bomb fuse sprite which moves along the bottom of the screen to display how long is left.
-In these Katas, its up to you how you want to display the timer, whether its text based, a graphic, or something else entirely!
-Mkaing re-usable timer now will come in handy for the rest of the microgames.
+- Add a timer with a basic countdown display to zero.
+- <div class="loseState">Lose State</div> The timer runs out.
+- <div class="winState">Win State</div> The player manages to eat the whole banana before the timer runs out.

 ## Extra Credit